GeoLarryLai/pyCoreRelator/FUNCTION_DOCUMENTATION.md

 # pyCoreRelator Function Documentation

-This document provides detailed documentation for all functions in the pyCoreRelator package, focusing on recent enhancements and new capabilities for geological core correlation analysis.
+This document provides detailed documentation for all functions in the pyCoreRelator package, organized by the current module structure for geological core correlation analysis.

-## Core Module (`pyCoreRelator.core`)
+## Analysis Module (`pyCoreRelator.analysis`)

-### DTW Analysis (`dtw_analysis.py`)
+### DTW Analysis (`dtw_core.py`)

 #### `run_comprehensive_dtw_analysis(log_a, log_b, md_a, md_b, **kwargs)`